MykalMachon/railway-plausible/README.md

 5. Setup your websites with Plausible analytics
     1. Navigate to the domain for your Plausible Analytics service.
     2. Follow the prompts to create an account on the service
-    3. Follow the prompts to setup tracking on your website.
+    3. Follow the prompts to set up tracking on your website.
     4. For more information on how to use Plausible, [check their site](https://plausible.io/docs).

 ## Additional Resources